In 2019, Nike spent 3.75 billion dollars on marketing expenses.

 Side Note: Be warned that Google does not always show the version of the meta description you have chosen in the backend.
 If Google feels that it can choose a better meta description than the one you provided, it will overwrite the meta description you have written yourself.

-6. URL Optimization
+6. Shopify URL SEO Optimization

 Whenever you create a copy of an existing product, the URL that is generated will look something like this: